lightside-instruments/learn-fpga/FemtoRV/TUTORIALS/Ice4Pi.md

-ice4pi Tutorial
+Ice4pi Tutorial
 =================

-The ice4pi board is a Raspberry Pi shield that is based on the design of the IceStick.
+The ice4pi board open-source KiCAD project of a Raspberry Pi shield that is based on the design of IceStick.

 ![](Images/ice4pi.jpg)

-So ideally a bitstream and firmware for IceStick should work for ice4pi.
+Ideally a bitstream and firmware for IceStick will work for ice4pi.

 There are few exceptions (the IrDA transceiver is removed as well as the unpopulated side connectors).

-It obviously has the additional 40-pin Raspberry Pi interface with all IOs connected to the FPGA.
-Which enables you to develop something useful.
+It obviously has added 40-pin Raspberry Pi interface with all IO pins connected to the FPGA.
+Which enables you to interact with any available shields for Raspberry Pi and the Raspberry Pi itself.

 The SPI Flash programming interface is connected to the Raspberry Pi interface.
-This allows you to reload and restart the logic on the shield.
+This allows you to reload and restart the logic on the shield without rebooting the Pi.
 The Serial TX/RX pins are connected to the Raspberry Pi interface too.

 And you can edit the open-source KiCAD design and use the board as base for your own design.

-This tutorial is short because it only document the differences between the ice4pi and IceStick boards.
+This tutorial is short because it only documents the differences between the ice4pi and IceStick boards.
 And those are kept to a minimum intentionally.

 In short for building the project you will use 'make ICE4PI'